Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2024/en.md

 ### Tournament registration

 1. In order to participate, players are required to register into the tournament through [the tournament's website](https://wybin.xyz/tournaments/catch-indonesia-cup-open-2024/home).
-   - Each player is required to be geographically based in the [Asia](https://en.wikipedia.org/wiki/Asia) or [Oceania](https://en.wikipedia.org/wiki/Oceania) region.
+   - Each player is required to be geographically based in or around the [Asia](https://en.wikipedia.org/wiki/Asia) or [Oceania](https://en.wikipedia.org/wiki/Oceania) region.
    - For the sake of simplification, regions of certain transcontinental countries such as ::{ flag=AZ }:: Azerbaijan or ::{ flag=RU }:: Russia that extends to the Asian continent are considered as a part of Asia.
 2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
 3. The list of player who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.